 Measuring Model Performance in Specific Applications

 This section describes the performance measurement process and metrics for a set of selected use cases.

+The data sets referenced by the different use cases are publicly available at no fee for the participants.

 Visual object classification (UC2 Camera app with object recognition, UC4 Large-scale public surveillance)